Thermodynamic Circuits I: Association of devices in stationary nonequilibrium

-\emph{Conclusion---} The connection of thermodynamic devices, converting physical quantities of any kind, opens many possibilities that must be further explored.
-This requires theoretical works to extend the notion of non-equilibrium conductance, for instance from stationary states to periodic steady states, or from graphs to hypergraphs.
-Current fluctuations within composite devices are also of great interest, for instance in relation to relaxation toward stationary non-equilibrium.
-On a side more inspired by electronics, impedance adaptation could be generalized to allow maximal transmission across the circuits.
+The connection of thermodynamic devices, converting physical quantities of any kind, opens many possibilities that must be further explored.
+Our theory of thermodynamic circuits indicates promising directions for a systematic computation of conservation laws and current--force characteristics beyond the linear case.
+The nonequilibrium conductance matrix could simplify the numerical resolution of the boundary problem for the serial association of devices by using a recursive algorithm leading to the local potential on the connection.
+Experimental ways of measuring a nonequilibrium conductance matrix could be investigated as well.
+Theoretical works are needed to extend our work to periodic steady states beyond the stationary case or to deal with the problem of multistability frequently arising in nonlinear systems.
+For the former extension, the notion of nonequilibrium conductance must be generalized from stationary states to periodic steady states \cite{Goupil2016_vol94, Heimburg2017vol19, Mori2023vol14}.
+For the latter, because multistability usually emerges in a large volume limit, one should replace graphs with hypergraphs such as those appearing in chemical reaction networks.
+Current fluctuations within composite devices are also of great interest as they are tightly related to conductance matrices that describe quadratic fluctuations only.
+This indicates that an extension of the additivity principle of Bodineau and Derrida \cite{Bodineau2004_vol92} is within reach to determine the currents statistics of a circuit from those of its sub-devices.
+Finally, inspired by electronics, impedance adaptation could be generalized to allow maximal transmission across the circuits of coupled currents.